laserpants/trombone/docs/basic-configuration.rst

 Configuration data storage
 --------------------------

 ..
-In cloud-based architectures, file system storage is typically short lived (ephemeral) and resources assigned to an application are reclaimed by the platform when the service is stopped or restarted.

-The server will look for a database table called ``trombone_config`` as a fallback, when a configuration file is not specified (i.e., the ``-r`` flag is omitted).
-This is useful if you prefer to store configuration data in the database.
+As a fallback, the server will look for a database table called ``trombone_config`` when a configuration file is not specified (i.e., the ``-r`` flag is omitted).
+This comes in handy if you cannot rely on persistent disk storage (e.g. on ephemeral file systems), or simply prefer to keep configuration data in the database.

 ::